TheFireFerret/doggotranslator/README.md

 A word can only be either english or doggospeak, not both.

-*random translation given lol?*

-The data will be stored like this:
+Firebase likes flat data, so we will store the data like this:

 ```
 {